plepe/ogd-wikimedia-osm-checker/Dataset.md

     ]
   }

-  // the OSM representation of an item should have these properties
+  // [optional] the OSM representation of an item should have these properties
   // - ob is an instance of class Examinee
   // - [optional] osmItem is a result from overpass with: osmItem.type, osmItem.id, osmItem.tags, ...
   osmRecommendedTags (ob, osmItem) {